 - Nice Travel Rewards.
 Business Green Rewards’ best points-earning power comes on travel purchases made through American Express Travel.
 Some competing cards, including those in the U.S. Bank Business Edge family, give no special preference to travel purchases or redemptions.

 - Lots of Fringe Benefits.
 Business Green Rewards has a lot of fringe benefits, including 24/7 roadside assistance, luggage insurance, extended warranties, and a global assistance hotline for travelers.
 Chase Ink Business Cash and Chase Ink Business Preferred have fewer such benefits.

 - Has an Annual Fee.
 Business Green Rewards comes with a $95 annual fee.
-This is a disadvantage compared with some fee-free business rewards cards, such as American Express SimplyCash Plus and Blue for Business, as well as Capital One Spark Miles and Spark Cash Select.
+This is a disadvantage compared with some fee-free business rewards cards, such as American Express SimplyCash Plus and Blue Business Plus, as well as Capital One Spark Miles and Spark Cash Select for Business.